develop7/test-burglar/README.md

 # test-burglar

 So the task essentially is a path finding on a weighted graph.
-The path finding algorithm would be the A*, for its effectiveness and speed; also it should fit our purposes as well, because the room doesn't really have any obstacles and detection chance is inversely proportional to the distance from the sensor.
+The path finding algorithm would be the A*, for its effectiveness, speed, me implemented it once before and being available on Hackage.
+There's also room for improvement left by improving heuristic distance function -- it is exact distance at the moment, since I couldn't come up with anything better.

 Now, the slight issue here was that the detection chance is defined for the node at `(x, y)`, not for the cell-to-cell transition.
 This has been solved